How to Apply for an Exchange Program

 2. Do not attempt to satisfy any Government of Canada immigration requirements until you have received your official letter of admission from UAlberta.

-3. UAlberta will provide you with information to help you interpret and satisfy Government of Canada immigration requirements shortly after you have submitted a complete and error-free application (if you are a graduate student) or once the decision has been made to accept your application (if you are an undergraduate student).
+3. UAlberta will provide you with information to help you interpret and satisfy Government of Canada immigration requirements once the decision has been made to accept your application.
+It will be provided to you by your UAlberta Exchange Programs Coordinator (if you are an undergraduate student) or the Faculty of Graduate and Postdoctoral Studies (if you are a graduate student).